christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 Okonechnikov, K., Conesa, A., & García-Alcalde, F. (2015).
 "Qualimap 2: advanced multi-sample quality control for high-throughput sequencing data."
 Bioinformatics, btv566

 Love, M.I., Huber, W., Anders, S. (2014) Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2.
 Genome Biology, 15:550.
 10.1186/s13059-014-0550-8

+If the shrinkage estimator apeglm is used in published research, please cite:

+    Zhu, A., Ibrahim, J.G., Love, M.I.
+(2018) Heavy-tailed prior distributions for sequence count data: removing the noise and preserving large differences. bioRxiv.
+10.1101/303255